 Our two-hour cruise on the Port Venture, a specially designed vessel that has a great set up – stadium seating, means everyone gets a seat with a view.
 The ship is also fully accessible.

 We have been visiting Jervis Bay annually for years but learned a lot of additional facts about the Bay and its history as we made our way out to sea.
 The team also gave plenty of tips on migrating humpback whales and their calves.

 If you are staying in the area for a few days, Jervis Bay Wild also rent kayaks and SUPs.

 Sadly thanks to the awful stormy weather that battered the coast in the previous few days the water wasn’t its usual crystal clear self, and the whales were giving it a wide berth – we heard that just two days later they were back frolicking as they passed the bay.

-We will be heading back when we get a chance to try to capture a shot like the one Jordon took below.
+We will head back when we have time to try to capture a shot like the one Jordon took below.

 Once back on dry land, we headed back to Milton to our lunch stop.